bastion-rs/blog/_posts/2020-02-01-writing-aws-lambda-functions-with-bastion.md

 Let's break this dispatcher down.
 Lambda runtime unfortunately doesn't allow us to write direct runtimeless lambda application so we need to write a `dispatcher` that will be registered to underlying runtime.
 So this is our dispatcher that will use the underlying runtime to dispatch requests to Bastion for processing.

-We created a unbounded channel for receiving completion that we made requests to all given sites and received a response from each other:
+We created an unbounded channel for receiving completion that we made requests to all given sites and received a response from each other:

 ```rust
 let (p, mut c) = unbounded::<bool>();